Phases of cold holographic QCD: baryons, pions and rho mesons: Introduction and conclusions

 \item {\it Curious behavior for large $\mu_B$ and $\mu_I$. } The onset of pion condensation in the baryonic medium eventually turns into a first-order transition.
 At very large $\mu_I$ and $\mu_B$ there is a very pronounced non-monotonicity in this B-$\pi$B transition.
 We are not aware of any other model calculation to compare this result with and there is no experimental or astrophysical data for this extreme regime.
-The non-monotonicity occurs at values of $\mu_I$ around the rho meson mass in the pionic medium and can thus be related to rho meson admixtures in the B and $\pi$B phases, denoted by $\rho$B and $\pi\rho$B in the phase diagram.
-We will demonstrate that the non-monotonicity disappears for large values of the 't Hooft coupling.
+The transition curve starts to become non-monotonic at a value of $\mu_I$ around the rho meson mass and can thus be related to rho meson admixtures in the B and $\pi$B phases, denoted by $\rho$B and $\pi\rho$B in the phase diagram.
+We will discuss the dependence of the phase structure on the ’t Hooft coupling $\lambda$ and see that the non-monotonicity disappears for large values of $\lambda$, where our classical gravity approximation is more reliable.
 In any case, for extremely large chemical potentials we have to interpret the results with care since our probe brane approximation breaks down and, moreover, in real-world QCD we expect deconfinement and chiral transitions, which in our setup are absent.